jotd666/scramble500/README.md

 - collisions with ceiling not right, make it nicer
 - shooting base of fuel tanks doesn't destroy them (level 5)
 - check initial y positions / landscape (level 1, and others)
-- apply +20% speed on all objects (ufos, rockets, bombs)
+- apply +20% speed on all objects (ufos, rockets, bombs) see if needed (seems that bomb doesn't need it WTF)
-- "blitz" triggered on unknown object (very rare)
 - sometimes cannot bomb objects (objects not destroyed)

 TODO

-- specific sound loops per levels
-- animated base
+- animated base / explosion when desroying it
 - hide stars in levels with ceiling (2,5)
 - option to fire and bomb with 1 button (selection on "player one" get ready screen)
 - bombing anything: bomb explodes briefly and sound is covered by object explosion